logsem/well-bracketed-logic/README.md

 The following is a list of the necessary prerequisites produced by opam.
 We recommend using opam for installing these prerequisites.
-An easy way to install all these prerequisites using opam is to use the command `opam install . --deps-only`.
+An easy way to install all these prerequisites using opam is to use the command `opam install . --deps-only` --- do note that one needs to have added Coq and Iris Opam repositories first as explained in [https://gitlab.mpi-sws.org/iris/iris/](https://gitlab.mpi-sws.org/iris/iris/).
 Instructions for installing Iris (coq-iris, coq-iris-heap-lang, and coq-stdpp) are available on [https://gitlab.mpi-sws.org/iris/iris/](https://gitlab.mpi-sws.org/iris/iris/).
 The coq-autosubst package necessary for our development is also available on iris's opam repository available on the link above.
 Note that in the version number of iris packages (e.g., dev.2023-10-03.0.70b30af7) the last part, after the last dot, is the hash of the exact commit of iris that is installed.